Tag: Joe TorsellaTags: Arlen Specter, Joe Torsella

 But then, as so often happens in politics, the news leaked.

-Citing two “well-placed Democratic sources,” Politico …full story
+Citing two “well-placed Democratic sources,” Politico broke the …full story

 Democrat Joe Torsella released a video to his supporters Thursday night explaining his decision to drop out of the Senate race.